The concepts behind TYPO3 extensions

 System extensions

-System extensions have the Composer type typo3-cms-framework:
+System extensions have Composer type typo3-cms-framework:

 EXT:core/composer.json`